14 de febrero de 2017

 Also, if you need any specific mobility support or help to function from day to day, the University of Girona has a Support Programme for university community members with disabilities .

-In Catalonia and the rest of Spain, medications are purchased in pharmacies.
+In Catalonia and the rest of Spain, medications can be purchased in pharmacies.
 Prescriptions issued by physicians must be filled in a pharmacy.
 The required payment is only a percentage of the cost of the drug.